TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 4 - Super Metrics/4.4.4-advanced-examples/_index.md

 In the above logic, to calculate the up time, we need first to decide if the Guest OS is indeed up, since the VM is powered on.

-We can deduce that Guest OS is up is it’s showing any sign of life.
+We can deduce that Guest OS is up is it's showing any sign of life.
 We can take Heartbeat from Tools.
 What if there no Tools or Tools not returning heartbeat?
 We need to have fail back plan.
 So we check memory usage, network usage and Disk IOPS.

-Can you guess why we can’t use CPU Usage?
+Can you guess why we can't use CPU Usage?

-VM does generate CPU even though it’s stuck at BIOS.
+VM does generate CPU even though it's stuck at BIOS.
 We need a counter that shows 0, and not a very low number.
 An idle VM is up, not down.

 So we need to know if the Guest OS is up or down.
 We are expecting binary, 1 or 0.
 Can you see the challenge here?